 GroundCast – Exist some concept behind the album “The World Ends”?
 Something do you want to tell?

 Mark: Well it is not really an apocalyptic type of theme although it may seem that way.
-I am more of a riff maker and songwriter asacov_tid152507 opposed to a lyric writer, but the ideas come just from whatever is going on with me at the time.
+I am more of a riff maker and songwriter as opposed to a lyric writer, but the ideas come just from whatever is going on with me at the time.
 In this case I think what came out shows that, personal changes I have been making, and becoming aware of more things, and that lead to the concepts in the album.
 The World Ends actually refers to the end of the world that we perceive, a false world that we as people create, thoughts images and ideas that rule our lives that really are in fact nothing.
 It has to do with becoming in-line with one’s self, really exploring what that is, and living by it.
 Society, parents, media, whatever, all very deeply make us think we have to live and do things a certain way, question it all, listen to your intuition, what are your true drives, and do them.
 These realizations that I have come to know and have been part of the lyrical content this time around have been huge for me, a real personal awakening, it’s the evolution of yourself.
 Some of the other lyrical themes touch on this as well.
 I guess I have become quite passionate about some of these things.

 GroundCast – Do you have some project that would you like to share with us?